 (Pin Image Below)

-I would love to hear your experiences!
 Have you had a similar reduction or disappearance of cramps like I have?
 As someone who has had cramping from my period my entire life I am fascinated and would love to hear from other ladies!

 Disclosure: This post makes no health claims or attempts to diagnose or treat any condition.
 It’s an account of my personal experience.
 Thanks for stopping by.

 Love cloth pads?
 Looking for a great place to start?
 Visit The Green Vagina’s recommended pad & reusable cup shop list!